rgreenblatt/cs1690_handout/Extra-Assignments.md

 taking it as part of a class, but they represent interesting areas of potential further study.

-### Multi-core/processor support

-There are a few issues which make the jump to multi-processor land somewhat painful.
-One is that the boot process must be overhauled almost completely to compensate for the extra processors.
-You must learn about the boot process in the x86 architecture – this will require intimate knowledge of ACPI, inter-processor interrupts, the interaction between CPUs, I/O APICs and Local APICs, and some knowledge of real-mode 16-bit x86 assembly.
-Setting up page tables correctly becomes more difficult as well.
-You will also have to learn about the global descriptor table (GDT) and the task state segment (TSS).
-(Be warned that once you are done with this step, you will probably hate Intel for the rest of your life, and also know the x86 architectyure better than anyone you know.)

-Once you get the other processors to boot, get into protected mode with paging enabled, and then make the jump into the kernel binary, you will have to get your processors to do something more interesting than spin.
-This will require a better scheduler, because the usual mechanism for getting work off your boot-strap processor and onto your other processors is to have the idle processors steal it.
-Work-stealing can be done simply, but the best schemes are rather complicated.

-In addition, you will now have to worry about the SMP-safety of your kernel.
-Weenix is certainly not SMP-safe by design, and a lot of portions of the kernel make assumptions that are fine when they are the only thread running but which quickly deteriorate in the multiprocessor world.
-A library of synchronization primitives will be needed.
-The simplest way to make the kernel SMP-safe is to use a Big Kernel Lock, which was done back in old versions of Solaris and Linux.
-While this is a decent starting point, this will lose most of the benefit of implementing a multi-processor system, as you will only get any real parallelism as long as the programs are running in userland.

-If you really want to implement this, talk to Eric Caruso or Jackson Owens.
-This is probably best done along with multi-threaded processes and userland preemption, as well.

 ### Users

 The interesting part about this extension is not necessarily the